 A bulla measuring about 1.5 cm was found while sifting soil from archaeological excavations being performed in the Spring House in the City of David, on behalf of the Israel Antiquities Authority and underwritten by the Ir David Foundation.
 A bulla is a piece of clay that was used for sealing a document or object.
 The bulla was impressed with the seal of the person who sent the document or object, and its integrity was evidence the document or object had not been opened by anyone unauthorized to do so.

 Three lines of ancient Hebrew script appear on the bulla:

 בת לים Bat Lechem

-In the Bible Bethlehem is first mentioned in the verse “in Ephrath, which is Bethlehem”, and it was on the way there that Rachel died and it is where she was buried (Genesis 35:19; 48:7).
+In the Bible, Bethlehem is first mentioned in a verse that states, “in Ephrath, which is Bethlehem,” describing how Rachel died on the way there and was buried there (Genesis 35:19; 48:7).
 The descendants of Judah settled there, among them the family of Boaz (Book of Ruth).

-Bethlehem’s greatness begins with the anointing of David, son of Jesse, as king (1 Samuel 16).
+Bethlehem’s greatness began with the anointing of David, son of Jesse, as king (I Samuel 16).